Smart home products for seniors

 Voice assistants can read you an audiobook, recommend books, songs, movies, and restaurants.
 They can help you find recipes, facts, the weather, and more.
 They can even order groceries for you.
 You can use them to send and read text messages without even touching your phone.
 You can even use your voice assistant as an intercom with your front door, from room to room in your home, or with an old friend a thousand miles away.

 And voice assistants have helpful and potentially life-saving features.
 You can set them up to to call 911 and your emergency contacts.
-If your voice assistant has a screen, like the Amazon Echo Show and Google Nest Hub, it can show you the view from your security cameras and video doorbell.
+If your voice assistant has a screen, it can show you the view from your security cameras and video doorbell.

 Smart lights and plugs are a great place to start.
 I love having my living room lights automatically turn on just before sunset and turn off at 1:00 a.m.